huggingface/hub-docs/tasks/src/tabular-regression/about.md

 # Model Hosting and Inference

-You can use [skops](https://skops.readthedocs.io/) for model hosting and inference on 🤗Hub.
+You can use [skops](https://skops.readthedocs.io/) for model hosting and inference on the Hugging Face Hub.
 Using `skops` you can:
 - Easily use inference API,
 - Build Gradio UIs with one line of code,
 - Programmatically create model cards,